shubhro-jyoti/Hotel-Booking-analysis/README.md

 # Hotel-Booking-analysis
-Analysis of hotel booking dataset provided by Almabetter as EDA capstone project
+Analysis of hotel booking dataset provided by Almabetter as EDA capstone project done with the help of numpy, pandas, matplotlib and seaborn libraries.